MLosML/Hypothesis-Testing-with-Chi-Square/README.md

 ![image](https://github.com/user-attachments/assets/fdf00c5b-59e7-49d4-ac90-d1addd34d27e)

-Therefore we would recommend keeping version A.
+Therefore we would recommend keeping version A because version A has the lowest drop-off and the highest homepage-return-rate.